sonigy/W10Driver/README.md

 ## Instructions
 **Install** - Wait, this may take some time.
 Do not close the program during driver installation!
 Select the folder to which you made backup earlier.
-(The program installs `*.inf` files in folders and subfolders).\
+(The program installs `*.inf` files from folders and subfolders).\
 **Backup** - Prepares (exports) drivers to a folder, save the folder for installing drivers in the future.\
 **Remove duplicate** - `Safe` removes drivers that are older versions and are not used by the OS.